 - Acne and oily skin

-Breakouts and greasy skin are super common with PCOS, even if you never had acne before.
+Breakouts and oily skin are pretty common with PCOS, even for those who have never dealt with acne before.

 - Skin darkening (acanthosis nigricans)